ljharris1214/tidy_data_project/README.md

 4. Appropriately label the data set with descriptive variable names.
 5. Summarize the data set with the average of each variable for combinations of each activity and subject in the study.

-The script assumes that the data is available in your working directory but will, if required, download the working data for you.
+The script assumes that the data is available in your working directory but will, if required, download the working copy of the data for you.

 ###Packages Required

-You will also need to install the [stringr](http://cran.r-project.org/web/packages/stringr/index.html) and [plyr](http://cran.r-project.org/web/packages/plyr/index.html) packages before running the script:
+You will also need to install the [stringr](http://cran.r-project.org/web/packages/stringr/index.html) and [plyr](http://cran.r-project.org/web/packages/plyr/index.html) packages before running the script.

 ###Source Data and Structure